Blessing1-bit/automatedreservationsystemproject/README.md

 <h2>In-Scope</h2>
 The development of the Automated Reservation System will perform a range of action:

-- Registerd/Non-Registered Customers can search for available rooms, room prices and reserve a room for 1hr with their email address
+- Registered and non-registered customers can search for available rooms, check room prices, and reserve a room for one hour using their email address.
-- Customers will receive confirmations of their reservations
+- Customers will receive confirmation of their reservations via email.
-- Customers can cancel reservation
+- Customers have the option to cancel their reservations.
-- Customers can book rooms by making payments on the APP
+- Customers can book rooms by making payments through the app.
-- The system will offer free cancellations up to 48hrs before check-in
+- The system allows free cancellations up to 48 hours before check-in.
-- Review reservations/cancellations.
+- Customers can review their reservations and cancellations..

 <h2>Stakeholder Insight</h2>